trivago/gollum/docs/src/gen/formatter/aggregate.rst

 Parameters
 ----------

-**ApplyTo**
+**Source**

-  This value chooses the part of the message the formatting should be applied to.
-Use "" to target the message payload; other values specify the name of a metadata field to target.
+  This value chooses the part of the message that should be formatted.
+Use "" to use the message payload; other values specify the name of a  metadata field to use.
-  This value will also used for further child modulators!
+  This values is forced to be used by all child modulators.
   By default this parameter is set to "".

 **Modulators**

   Defines a list of child modulators to be applied to a message when it arrives at this formatter.
-Please try to use only content based formatter and filter!
-  If a modulator changes the stream of a message the message is NOT routed to this stream anymore.
+Please note that everything is still one message.
+I.e. applying filters twice might not make sense.

 Parameters (from core.SimpleFormatter)
 --------------------------------------

+**Target**

+  This value chooses the part of the message the formatted data should be stored to.
+Use "" to target the message payload; other values specify the name of a metadata field to target.
+  By default this parameter is set to "".

+**ApplyTo**

+  Use this to set Source and Target to the same value.
+This setting will be ignored if either Source or Target is set to something else but "".
+  By default this parameter is set to "".

 **SkipIfEmpty**